sadsfae/ansible-elk/README.md

 **ELK Client Instructions**
    - Run the client playbook against the generated elk_server variable
+   - Note: if Fluentd is used instead of Logstash rsyslog will be setup instead
 ```
 ansible-playbook -i hosts install/elk-client.yml --extra-vars 'elk_server=X.X.X.X'
 ```